UjangaAdilSurur/post-conflict-data-lab/README.md

 Both Rwanda and Bosnia experienced rapid post-conflict rebound in growth rates, returning to positive and above-baseline growth within one year of trough.
 This suggests that early post-conflict recovery in growth terms can be mechanically fast, even if longer-term structural stabilization differs.

+## Research Questions
+- How quickly do post-conflict economies return to positive growth?
+- How quickly do they exceed pre-conflict performance levels?